danielfett/draft-dpop/main.md

   -03

   * Add an access token hash (`ath`) claim to the DPoP proof when used in conjunction with the presentation of an access token for protected resource access
+  * add Untrusted Code in the Client Context section to security considerations
+  * Editorial updates and fixes

   -02